 When a busy healthcare provider forgets to clean their hands, a human voice does the best job of reminding them to do so.
 Want evidence?
 We’ve got it.

-Within our patent-pending process, the single biggest driver of hand hygiene performance is our Real-Time Voice Reminder™, which reminds clinicians to “Please sanitize” when they forget.
+The single biggest driver of hand hygiene performance in our system is the Real-Time Voice Reminder™, which reminds clinicians to “Please sanitize” when they forget.
 (Or, when they’re exiting a C. diff room – and depending on hospital protocol – it can say “Soap and water only.”)

 Across our hospital customers, once the voice reminder is turned on, hand hygiene performance more than doubles on average.
 When we first install our system, we do it with the voice off to allow us to collect data which in turn is used to customize our sensors to each individual unit or room.
 This also allows us to get a very accurate baseline of the hospital’s hand hygiene performance.
 As seen in the chart below, we took performance data from several of our hospitals and normalized it to this baseline (dark gray bar).
 After we turn the voice reminder on, hand hygiene statistically more than doubles, with some hospitals even tripling their hand hygiene rates.